Sunday, November 29, 2020

 We continue to grow in faith in Christ Jesus and in the blessed Mary to become the children of God and Mary.

-As a community, we offer our prayers to Cardinal Advincula, hoping he'll continue to be a beacon of hope and faith to those who need Divine love and light.
+As a community, we stand united in offering our prayers to Cardinal Advincula.
+We hope he'll continue to be a beacon of hope and faith to those who need Divine love and light, knowing we are here to support him.

 ©️ 2020 Del Cusay